What the law says about medical certificates for work

 What law governs medical certificates in Australia?

-What does the law say about medical certificates?
+What does the law say about certificates for medical conditions?

 The Act states what requirements employers can set out in order to attain ‘evidence that would satisfy a reasonable person’ that time was taken off work for a legitimate reason.
 This is designed to give employers assurances that employees cannot easily abuse the sick days they are entitled to and only miss work when they are genuinely too ill to perform their job or if there’s a risk that they will spread the illness to their coworkers, which is a prominent concern for businesses during flu season.

-In summary, employers have the legal right to ask for a medical certificate from their employees as proof they were too ill to work and are not obligated to pay an employee who refuses to comply.
-Employers are also disallowed from calling a doctor as a means of second-guessing the medical certificate and may only ask questions related to work performance/safety.
+In summary, employers have the legal right to ask for a certificate for a medical condition from their employees as proof they were too ill to work and are not obligated to pay an employee who refuses to comply.
+Employers are also disallowed from calling a doctor as a means of second-guessing the certificate and may only ask questions related to work performance/safety.

-If you need a medical certificate, request a consult and speak to an Instant Consult doctor today.
+If you need a medical certificate for work, request a consult and speak to an Instant Consult doctor today.

 by Instant Consult